sdarshil6/url-shortener/README.md

 ## 🔌 API Endpoints

 The API is divided into public and protected endpoints.
-Protected endpoints require a valid JWT access token in the `Authorization` header (`Bearer <TOKEN>`).
+Protected endpoints require a valid JWT access token.
+Some endpoints are also rate-limited.

 ### Authentication Endpoints (Public)